Justin Evans (American football): 2017

 Throughout training camp, Evans competed to be a starting safety against J. J. Wilcox, Chris Conte, and Keith Tandy.

-He made his professional regular season debut in the Tampa Bay Buccaneers against the Chicago Bears and made one solo tackle during a 29–7 victory.
+He made his professional regular season debut in the Buccaneers against the Chicago Bears and made one solo tackle during a 29–7 victory.
 On October 5, 2017, Evans earned his first career start after Keith Tandy sustained a hip injury.
 Evans collected a season-high nine combined tackles, deflected two passes, and made his first career interception during a 19–14 loss against the New England Patriots in Week 5 on Monday Night Football.
-He intercepted a pass by Patriots’ quarterback Tom Brady, that was initially intended for wide receiver Chris Hogan, and returned it for a two-yard gain on the first drive of the game.
+He intercepted a pass by Patriots' quarterback Tom Brady, that was initially intended for wide receiver Chris Hogan, and returned it for a two-yard gain on the first drive of the game.
 In Week 15, Evans recorded six combined tackles and sustained an ankle injury during a 24–21 loss against the Atlanta Falcons.
-On December 20, 2017, the Tampa Bay Buccaneers placed Evans on injured reserve due to an ankle injury.
+On December 20, 2017, the Buccaneers placed Evans on injured reserve due to an ankle injury.
 Evans finished his rookie season in 2017 with 66 combined tackles (50 solo), six pass deflections, and three interceptions in 14 games and 11 starts.